asjir/FunnyORM.jl/README.md

 For many-to-many relationship you need to have an object for e.g. `PersonVisit` in this case and do `Person[PersonVisit[Visit[...]]]`.

-And if you use JET then it will pick up some errors, like field name being wrong here:
+Additionally, if you use JET then it will pick up some errors, like field name being wrong here:
 ```julia
 db[Person[month_of_birth=[2, 4]]][1].year_if_birth
 ```